 - Having done the work, I took some rest.

 Here, took is a finite verb; having done is a non-finite verb.

 So, have you understood what a clause is?

-Now, here are some facts to remember about clause.
+Now, here are some facts to remember about the clauses.

-- A clause can itself be a complete sentence or a part of a bigger sentence.
+- A clause can be a complete sentence or a part of a bigger sentence.

 - A sentence has at least one clause.